The Tarot of Eli, LLC: The Tarot of The Old Path-The Ace of Rods & The Thoth Tarot- The Ace of Wands

 • Creative energy and initiative, to begin new business ventures, new understandings, new foundations, where creative energy is flowing with plenty of potential and ambition to succeed.

-• The dawning of desire, passion, enthusiasm and creativity.
+• The dawn of desire, passion, enthusiasm, and creativity.

 • The Power of Masculine fire, with its connotations of heat, vigor, contest, aspirations, enlightenment, and avidity to consume.